P1n3appl3/slpz/Readme.md

 All offsets are from file start.

 ## Event Sizes
-This is equivalent the 'Event Payloads' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#event-payloads).
+This is equivalent to the 'Event Payloads' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#event-payloads).

 ## Game start
-This is equivalent the 'Game Start' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#game-start).
+This is equivalent to the 'Game Start' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#game-start).

 ## Metadata
-This is equivalent the 'Metadata' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#the-metadata-element).
+This is equivalent to the 'Metadata' event in the [SLP Spec](https://github.com/project-slippi/slippi-wiki/blob/master/SPEC.md#the-metadata-element).

 ## Compressed Events
 This is reordered events passed through zstd compression.